phackstock/nuudel-best-time-finder/README.md

 ## How to use

-Say we have a nuudel poll at: <https://nuudel.digitalcourage.de/nuudel-poll-id> and want to find two dates that cover the most amount of people simply run:
+Say we have a nuudel poll at: <https://nuudel.digitalcourage.de/nuudel-poll-id> and want to find two dates that cover the most amount of people simply run the following in your
+console:

 ```console
 nuudel-find-best-times {nuudel-poll-id} 2 --results-file results.csv